reisenberger/architecture-center/docs/guide/design-principles/build-for-business.md

 **Define business objectives,** including the recovery time objective (RTO), recovery point objective (RPO), and maximum tolerable outage (MTO).
 These numbers should inform decisions about the architecture.
 For example, to achieve a low RTO, you might implement automated failover to a secondary region.
 But if your solution can tolerate a higher RTO, that degree of redundancy might be unnecessary.

-**Document service level objectives (SLO)**, including availability and performance metrics.
+**Document service level agreements (SLA) and service level objectives (SLO)**, including availability and performance metrics.
 You might build a solution that delivers 99.95% availability.
 Is that enough?
 The answer is a business decision.

 **Model the application around the business domain.** Create a [ubiquitous language][ubiquitous-language] and a set of [domain models][domain-model] that reflect the business processes and use cases.